jcolag/entropy-arbitrage/2025-10-09-journey-s-end.md

  > **PICARD**: Dorvan Five?
 Isn't that where the group of North American Indians settled?

 No, because we stopped calling them that in the 1980s.
 Indians come from India, so North American Indians would include people of Indian ancestry who reside in---but have not immigrated to, because we use a different convention for that---a North American country.
 Native/Indigenous Americans have their ancestral roots in North America.
-It seems especially galling when they connect this group *directly* with the [Pueblo people](https://en.wikipedia.org/wiki/Pueblo_peoples)[^wVRWKl], so they could've picked a relevant tribe (always the better way of doing this than dismissing them as indistinguishable) and run with it without changing any other part of the script, for all the insight that we get into their culture.
+It seems especially galling when they connect this group *directly* with the {% wiki Pueblo_peoples|Pueblo people|en %}[^wVRWKl], so they could've picked a relevant tribe (always the better way of doing this than dismissing them as indistinguishable) and run with it without changing any other part of the script, for all the insight that we get into their culture.
 But what else should I expect from him?
 In [*Where Silence Has Lease*]({% post_url 2022-12-01-silence-lease %}), he reminisced fondly with Riker about the Academy course where they teach about everybody believing in a Flat Earth with the Sun orbiting it, a historical period that never existed.

 [^wVRWKl]:  I find the term uncomfortable, myself, since the term comes from the Spanish colonizers, naming the people after their propensity to living in villages, but I can't find a less-offensive term other than listing the Taos, Zuni, Acoma, Hopi, and other groups.

 Speaking of which, if you dig that sort of thing, this coming Sunday's post might interest you.

 Oh, and they'll keep using the word, in a seemingly worse tone as the episode progresses.
-I don't know if they did it on purpose or if they wear me down, but I do want to note how this fits right into the New Age motifs in this show, because especially at the time, they loved nothing more than misappropriating Native American culture.
-[Germans, too](https://en.wikipedia.org/wiki/Native_Americans_in_German_popular_culture), for a shockingly long time, sympathizing with the removal from native lands feeding right into nationalist movements by appealing to precursors of "blood and soil" eugenics.
+I don't know if they did it on purpose or if they wear me down, but I do want to note how this fits right into the New Age motifs in this show, because especially at the time, they loved nothing more than misappropriating Native American culture.  {% wiki Native_Americans_in_German_popular_culture|Germans, too|en %}, for a shockingly long time, sympathizing with the removal from native lands feeding right into nationalist movements by appealing to precursors of "blood and soil" eugenics.

  > **PICARD**: You see, Admiral, there are some very disturbing historical parallels here.
 Once more, they're being asked to leave their homes because of a political decision that has been taken by a distant government.

-I mean...last time involved a campaign of [ethnic cleansing](https://en.wikipedia.org/wiki/Indian_removal) because the fairly nearby government wanted their land for white people.
+I mean...last time involved a campaign of {% wiki Indian_removal|ethnic cleansing|en %} because the fairly nearby government wanted their land for white people.
 And many Americans opposed those actions.
 This feels like terrible policy, sure, but notifying this village that their land no longer sits in Federation territory and suggesting that they relocate doesn't *really* seem like the same sort of thing...unless he denies the impact of the Trail of Tears or something.

  > **NECHAYEV**: Then your orders will be to remove them by whatever means are necessary.
 I understand your moral objections, Captain.
 If you wish, I can find someone else to command the *Enterprise* for this mission.